-WHAT IS EBP?
+WHAT IS FBA?

-- Functional behavior assessment is an evidencebased practice for children and youth with autism spectrum disorder from 0-22 years old that can be implemented in multiple settings. - Used to increase a target goal/behavior/skill and/or to decrease an interfering/inappropriate/challenging behavior
+- Functional Behavior Assessment is an evidence-based practice for children and youth on the spectrum from 0-22 years old that can be implemented in multiple settings. - Used to increase a target goal/behavior/skill and/or to decrease an interfering/inappropriate behavior.

-WHY USE THIS EBP WITH MY CHILD?
+WHY USE THIS FBA WITH MY CHILD?

-- A functional behavior assessment is needed when a challenging behavior regularly interferes with your child's safety, the safety of others, and the learning process. - Research studies have shown that functional behavior assessment has been used effectively with learners in early intervention, preschool, elementary school, middle school, and high school to address behavior, school readiness, academic adaptive, and communication outcomes.
+- A Functional Behavior Assessment is needed when a behavior regularly interferes with your child's safety, the safety of others, and the learning process. - Research studies have shown that functional behavior assessment has been used effectively with learners in early intervention, preschool, elementary school, middle school, and high school to address behavior, school readiness, academic adaptive, and communication outcomes.